 Camp Huawni is also a licensed resident summer camp for girls and boys under the Texas Youth Camp Health and Safety Act.
 The oversight agency is the Texas Department of Health.
 The Camp is inspected regularly with its food preparation, water system, staff requirements, facility requirements, and health care guidelines to ensure a safe camp.

 Your child can begin attending as a camper after completing their 1st grade year.
 We have observed that 1st graders have the stamina to fully enjoy what is a full and long camp day.
 These campers also are able to take care of themselves, which helps us to make sure they are safe and well taken care of for the entire session.
 Campers’ last camper year is upon completion of their 11th grade year in high school.
-Last year campers get to be a part of our Running Deer Program, which allows these campers to take on more responsibility (community service hours), experience more unique group activities, and deeper explore who they are through group huddles.
-Our desire is for your 11th grader to know more of who they truly are and be inspired to come back as a Counselor in Training (CIT) upon completion of their senior year in high school.
+10th and 11th graders get to be a part of our Running Deer Program, which allows these campers to take on more responsibility, experience more unique group activities, and explore deeper who they are through group huddles.
+Our desire is for your 10th or 11th grader to know more of who they truly are and be inspired to come back as a Counselor in Training (CIT) upon completion of their senior year in high school.

-Camp Huawni is nestled in a little safe-haven known as the Pineywoods, or more specifically, Shelby County, Texas.
+Camp Huawni is nestled in a little safe-haven known as the Piney Woods, or more specifically, Shelby County, Texas.
 Our location is favorable as far as summer camps in Texas go - plenty of pine trees and lots of shade.
 We’re between the small towns of Timpson and Center, Texas, to be exact.
 By design, the campus is situated well off the beaten path on land that has been in the Adams family for three generations, going on four.
-Need directions?

 Yes, part of our specialty as a teen summer camp is welcoming in teenagers who’ve never been to Camp Huawni and don’t know anyone in their cabin.
 We’d be happy to put you in touch with some other moms and dads who’ve sent their teenage daughters and sons to Huawni and seen them really blossom.
 They’ll likely tell you that Huawni is one of the best teen summer camps they know.
 Huawni is a great teen summer camp, and many of those teens have turned into outstanding counselors.